Surge in jobseekers to test Turkey's strained labour market

 Turkey's overall participation rate, at 51.8% in December, is the lowest in nearly three years with only about a third of women in the workforce.

-The recent drop-off - especially among women - paved the way for the overall unemployment rate to ease from a 10-year high of 14.7% early last year to 13.7% in the November-January period.
+The recent drop-off paved the way for the overall unemployment rate to ease from a 10-year high of 14.7% early last year to 13.7% in the November-January period.
 Ankara expects it to drop to 11.8% by year end.

 But now that Turkey's economy is shaking off the effects of the crisis and grew a strong 6% rate in the latest quarter, the inactive workforce - including the temporary "housewives" - might begin to look for jobs again.